 Although very painful, gallstone attacks are usually not life-threatening as long as the gallstones remain in the gallbladder.
 However, if the gallstones migrate out of the gallbladder, serious problems can develop:

 If these complications do develop, and are left untreated, they can be fatal.

 If gallstones are suspected, images of the abdomen are taken to confirm the diagnosis.
-These tests include ultrasound, hepatobiliary scintigraphy (HIDA) scan, or endoscopic retrograde cholangiopancreatography (ERCP).
+These tests may include abdominal ultrasound, hepatobiliary scintigraphy (HIDA) scan, or magnetic resonance cholangiopancreatography (MRCP).

 Certain stones can be removed during an ERCP diagnostic exam.

 Keep in mind that gallstones that do not create symptoms are usually not treated.
 Once gallstones become symptomatic and are diagnosed, they can be treated in a number of ways.

 One treatment for gallstones is a cholecystectomy, which is surgery to remove the gallbladder.
 This can be done as an open surgery, where a large incision is made into the abdomen, or as laparoscopic surgery.

 For laparoscopic surgery, small incisions are made in the abdomen, and a small camera and surgical tools are then passed through these incisions.
 Watching on a TV monitor, the surgeon removes the gallbladder, and stitches the internal and external incisions.
 Like open surgery, a laparoscopic cholecystectomy is done under general anesthesia.
 The laparoscopic method is less invasive.
 As a result, the laparoscopy causes much less postoperative pain than open surgery.
 In addition, recovery takes less time, and it requires a shorter hospital stay.